African American Resources at Hagley

 We encourage historians, scholars, and the public to work with us.
 We are determined to make permanent and sustainable changes.

 Below are links to exhibits, projects, interviews, and articles related to African American history at the Hagley Library.
-While we are proud of the work we have done to highlight issues of diversity in our collections, we look forward to doing more.
+While we are proud of our work highlighting diversity issues in our collections, we look forward to doing more.